arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

     - `minReplicationFactor` in collections and graphs
     - `overwrite` flag in `DocumentCreateOptions`

-The user data custom serializer implementation `ArangoJack` has been removed in favor of `JacksonSerde`.
+The user data custom serializer implementation `ArangoJack` has been removed in favor of `com.arangodb.serde.jackson.JacksonSerde`.

-Support for interpreting raw strings as JSON has been removed (in favor of `RawJson`).
+Support for interpreting raw strings as JSON has been removed (in favor of `com.arangodb.util.RawJson`).

-Support of data type `VPackSlice` has been removed (in favor of Jackson types: `JsonNode`, `ArrayNode`, `ObjectNode`, ...).
+Support of data type `com.arangodb.velocypack.VPackSlice` has been removed in favor of Jackson type `com.fasterxml.jackson.databind.JsonNode` and its subclasses (`ArrayNode`, `ObjectNode`, ...).
+Raw `VPACK` data must be used with `com.arangodb.util.RawBytes`).

 Support for custom initialization of cursors (`ArangoDB._setCursorInitializer(ArangoCursorInitializer cursorInitializer)`) has been removed.